j-p-terry/Finding-Exoplanets-with-Astronomical-Observations/README.md

 This project is intended to use kinematic data of protoplanetary disks to determine whether a given observation has a planet and, if so, locate the planet or planets.

-This repo includes two trained models and a small subset of both simulated and observational data that can be tested on.
+This repo includes a small subset of both simulated and observational data that can be tested on.
 Run_97048 is raw data of disk HD 97048 taken from [DSHARP](https://almascience.eso.org/almadata/lp/DSHARP/).
+Two pretrained models can be found in a [Google Drive](https://drive.google.com/drive/folders/1LNDSqHZy_l1iM4sJ2WmyhgdjEJScN6vh?usp=sharing).

 The two architectures used are described below.